We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coffee (or energy drink) lovers may want to consider cutting back or even switching to decaf.
 Caffeine can make anxiety worse by promoting that “on edge” feeling or preventing sleep.

 Similarly, a glass of wine — or two — at dinner may have some health benefits.
 Too much alcohol, though, and it can make anxiety and depression worse while interrupting your sleep.

 If alcohol has helped you cope with anxiety, you’re not alone.
 If you’re having a hard time drinking less or quitting altogether, support is available.
 Consider talking with your doctor about a local 12-step program, like Alcoholics Anonymous or SMART Recovery.

 Here are some other resources to look into:

-Scheduling even a 10 to 15 minute time slot for some quiet introspection can be a good way to start.
-Grab a journal and write about the following prompts:
+Scheduling a 10 to 15-minute time slot for some quiet introspection can be a good way to start managing your anxiety about the pandemic.

 - What have I learned about myself in this pandemic?